rosycode01/Database-wk8/README.md

 I created table reservations which references book_copies and status of the book if borrowed.

 I created table fines which references the users_id and loans_id using a foreign key.

+I created table payments which references table fines using a foreign key